 One thing to note, which I have found to be true of every single host I have tried who claims “Managed WordPress”, it is nothing of the sort.
-At best all they do is set WordPress to auto-update, which is a feature now built into WordPress anyway, and if you are lucky also have some intrusion detection with some WordPress specific rules.
+At best all they do is set WordPress to auto-update, which is a feature now built into WordPress anyway, and if you are lucky also have some intrusion detection with some WordPress-specific rules.
 The likes of WPEngine and FlyWheel do provide more features and security and they do provide way more help and support, but you are still expected to maintain the website yourself.

-Proper managed WordPress, is the service I provide, where your entire website is managed and maintained, plugins, themes, security, backups and monitoring.
+Proper managed WordPress, is the service I provide, where your entire website is managed and maintained for you, plugins, themes, security, backups and monitoring, content, everything.

 I used to have my own site hosted with GoDaddy back in 2016 when I was first converted from CFML to WordPress, and while it was OK, the performance, in general, was no better than my Windows server, and often worse.
 I also had various recurring issues with not being able to upload files via the WordPress admin or via FTP.
 I can only assume that this was due to GoDaddy’s intrusion detection being overzealous and blocking legitimate activity.

 This then brings me to the other major issue, GoDaddy support.
 Whatever problem I had, they would always default to the conclusion that the problem was at my end, and getting them to even look into a problem was a painful process, and getting them to accept the issue was at their end even harder still.
 Getting through to support was time-consuming.
-They got rid of ticket support and switched to phone only support, which meant sitting on the phone for ages in a queue, and some things are impossible to do over the phone, such as provide long complex URLs, or screenshots of your issue.
+They got rid of ticket support and switched to phone-only support, which meant sitting on the phone for ages in a queue, and some things are impossible to do over the phone, such as providing long complex URLs, or screenshots of your issue.
 They did eventually introduce live chat, which was all outsourced to India, and brought back ticket support for Pro members, but It was quite normal to have to chase them and wait days or even weeks for a response.

-I wouldn’t exactly say that GoDaddy is cheap compared to a lot of other hosts who offer the same, and for what you get it just doesn’t seem like good value for money.
+GoDaddy is also not cheap, their prices are actually high compared to a lot of other hosts, and for what you get it just isn’t value for money.
 Their so-called Managed WordPress hosting really isn’t anything of the sort.
 As with all the other hosts who claim to offer “managed WordPress”, all they actually do is automatically update the WordPress core and nothing else, the WordPress knowledge and support seemed very limited.

-Those issues aside, there are some good things with the GoDaddy system.
-They have a very neat Pro member system which allows existing GoDaddy client to assign control of their hosting and domain names over to you for management.
-As far as registering and managing domain names goes, I cannot really fault them, all that side of things seems to work fine.
+GoDaddy have a Pro member system which allows existing GoDaddy client to assign control of their hosting and domain names over to pro partners for management.

 Almost every time I used live chat I was asked to open a ticket, so that seems pretty pointless.